cerbio/codeready/README.md

 - Execute the Debugger to attach to the WAS java process.

-Note that in order to access the application URL it is required to create a route based on the 'apps' service specifying 'passthrough' as secure configuration option.
+__Note__ that in order to access the application URL it is required to create a route based on the 'apps' service specifying 'passthrough' as secure configuration option.

 Application URL:
 <ROUTE_OCP>/HelloWorld/hello

+______

+__Note that once the workspace is stopped the Websphere (wasbase) container is stopped too and it does loose the configuration applied.__

+The configuration must be done again:
+- Execute the _Init Environment_ command to enable debug mode on  the server.
+- Execute the _Deploy_  command to redeploy the application: the  _'work/config'_ is maintined in a persisted volume and maintains the artifacts produced before the workspace has been stopped.